Davipb/lakesis/README.md

 * `cargo run runasm <file>`
   Compiles an assembly source file and immediately runs it
   * `file`: Path of the assembly source code to compile and run

-## Work in progress warning
-As Lakesis is a work in progress, the sections below may not reflect the current state of the project.
-Consider them a living architectural document rather than documentation.

 ## Architecture
 * Byte-addressable with 64-bit (8 byte) words